 The amount that is appropriate to invest in this Fund depends on your personal situation.
-To determine their level of investment, investors are invited to seek professional advice in order to diversify their investments and to determine the proportion of their financial portfolio or their assets to be invested in this fund relative to, more specifically, the recommended investment period and exposure to the aforementioned risks, their personal assets, needs and own objectives.
+To determine their level of investment, investors are invited to seek professional advice in order to diversify their investments and to determine the proportion of their financial portfolio or their assets to be invested in this fund relative to, more specifically, the minimum recommended investment period and exposure to the aforementioned risks, their personal assets, needs and own objectives.

-8° ALLOCATION OF DISTRIBUTABLE INCOME
+7) ALLOCATION OF DISTRIBUTABLE INCOME

-DISTRIBUTABLE INCOME ACC UNITS DIS UNITS Allocation of net income Accumulation (dividends are recorded on an accruals basis) Distributed or carried forward as decided by the management company Allocation of net realised capital gains or losses Accumulation (dividends are recorded on an accruals basis) Distributed or carried forward as decided by the management company
+DISTRIBUTABLE INCOME ACC UNITS Allocation of net income Accumulation (dividends are recorded on an accruals basis) Allocation of net realised capital gains or losses Accumulation (dividends are recorded on an accruals basis)

-9° FREQUENCY OF DISTRIBUTIONS
+8) FREQUENCY OF DISTRIBUTIONS

-No dividends are distributed for accumulation units.
+No dividends are distributed for an accumulation FCP.